liamzdenek/affirm-application/memory-bank/activeContext.md

 12. Implemented aggregation Lambda function
 13. Updated package.json files with necessary dependencies
 14. Converted all CDK code from JavaScript to TypeScript
+15. Added NX project configurations for API and CDK packages
+16. Fixed TypeScript configuration for API and CDK packages
+17. Resolved Lambda bundling issues for deployment
+18. Successfully deployed the application to AWS using CDK with the lz-demos profile